 One of my readers from California e-mailed me a few days ago asking if she could conduct an interview with me to discuss psychiatry and why I’m interested in pursuing it.
 Curious to see what we would discuss, I agreed to it and scheduled a time with her for our interview.

 I recently started a new page on my blog called “Pre-Med Life” that details my journey into medicine so far!
 Feel free to check it out and read about what life is like as a pre-med student at Rutgers University.

 I think there is a lot of confusion surrounding the differences between “psychology” and “psychiatry.”
 I’ve noticed a lot of people fail to recognize that psychologists have a Ph.D. or PsyD in psychology whereas psychiatrists are medical doctors and have prescriptive privileges.

 Do you feel it is worth going into psychiatry?

 I’ll be perfectly honest.
 If you don’t have a deep interest in mental illness and learning about medicine, it’s probably a good idea to reassess whether or not you want to pursue psychiatry.
-Medical school is very expensive and time consuming and psychiatry is one of the lowest paid professions in all of medicine (relative to other specialities).
+Medical school is very expensive and time-consuming and psychiatry is one of the lowest-paid professions in all of medicine (relative to other specialties).
 I’m currently in the process of trying to shadow a psychiatrist which is incredibly difficult due to patient confidentiality restrictions but I want to be absolutely certain of my interests since the journey into psychiatry is a long one.